House Votes to End Iran War Authorization

 AFBytes Brief

-The House passed a resolution to end U.S. military authorization regarding Iran.
-Four Republicans joined Democrats in support of the measure.
+The House approved a measure to revoke authorization for war with Iran.
+Four Republicans joined Democrats in support of the resolution.

 Why this matters